Meenal20/Spam-Email-Classifier/README.md

-# Chatbot
+# Spam Email Classifier
-It’s a computer program that focuses on   generating responses automatically to the questions asked.
+It’s a process of automatically identifying and filtering out unwanted messages from a user’s imbox, therefore reducing the risk of falling victim to such attacks.